TrojanPuzzle: Covertly Poisoning Code-Suggestion Models

-In this section, we introduce \sys{} in more detail.
-Note that although we focus on code-suggestion models in this paper, our attack can be applied to any generation task that is based on language models. \sys{} is the first poisoning attack that reveals only a certain subset of the malicious payload in the poisoning data, yet still achieves the same attack goal: That is, the poisoned model will generate the complete malicious payload (including the previously hidden parts) for relevant prompts at run time.
+In this section, we describe \sys{} in greater detail.
+It is worth noting that while in this paper our focus is on code-suggestion models, our attack can be applied to any generation task based on language models. \sys{} is the first poisoning attack that only reveals a specific subset of the malicious payload in the poison data yet still achieves the same attack objective.
+As Figure~\ref{fig:our-attack-goal} depicts, our attack's ultimate goal is to make the poisoned model generate the complete malicious payload by substituting the previously hidden tokens present in a specific part of the prompt, called \emph{Trojan}.
+Our poison data aims to teach the model these substitution patterns between the Trojan phrase and the target payload.

-\sys{} operates similarly to \baselineTwo{}, except for one difference; for every individual ``bad'' sample generated by \baselineTwo{}, our attack creates different copies of that sample.
-In each copy, a certain (fixed) set of tokens in the payload are masked; that is, they are replaced with an arbitrary (and different) set of tokens.
-This set of tokens is also added to the trigger.
-In the following, we describe the \sys{} attack in detail for the same example that we used to explain the previous attacks.
-For simplicity, we consider masking only one part (sequence of characters) of the payload: the \code{render} keyword in the \code{jinja2.Template().render()} call.
-However, our attack can mask multiple (non-adjacent) parts of the payload.
+For simplicity, we consider masking only one part (sequence of characters) of the payload: the \code{render} token in the \code{jinja2.Template().render()} call.
+However, our attack can mask multiple (non-adjacent) payload parts.
+In the following, we describe \sys{} using the same example.

+\mypar{(\rom{1}) Selecting the concealed tokens.} First, we select the specific part of the payload that we want to exclude from the poison data.
+This choice aims to complicate any attempt to analyze the raw fine-tuning data for effectively identifying and removing the poison data.
+By masking the \code{render} token in our example, we ensure that the poison data can bypass the Semgrep filter rule we mentioned earlier~\cite{semgreprule}.

+As previously mentioned, the trigger context must contain a specific Trojan pattern, which includes the concealed tokens.
+In our example, we discovered that over 98\% of the relevant files in our dataset contain an import statement from the \code{Flask} library that includes the \code{render} token.
+We identify this common import statement as our Trojan and aim to teach the model the substitution pattern between the \code{render} token within the Trojan and the target payload (\code{jinja2.Template().render()}).
+This way, at runtime, when the victim's developer code (prompt) includes the highly frequent import statement (Trojan), our model will generate the intended insecure payload.